vivaria/edisonrul.ing/docs/source/cards/a/advance-draw.md

 ### Card Rulings

 Tribute 1 face-up Level 8 or higher monster you control.
 Draw 2 cards.
-●Tributing 1 face-up Level 8 or higher monster is a cost.
+*   Tributing 1 face-up Level 8 or higher monster is a cost.